damianhakert/damianhakert.github.io/source/_posts/2015-11-22-gitlab-8-2-released.markdown

 ## Releases

-When creating versioned software, git tags are ideal.
+When creating versioned software, Git tags are ideal.
 It is not rare that you want to include some extra files and release notes, which is not natively supported by Git.

-With releases you can now add a markdown formatted message to any git tag and attach any amount of files to it.
+With releases you can now add a markdown formatted message to any Git tag and attach any amount of files to it.

 Simply press the edit button next to tags.